 That's not why I got fired.

-That's what they said, and that they could.
+That's what they said.

 It was under my thumb by the Rolling Stones.

-I I just played it over and over again and played it once a day because I wanted to hear it.
+I played it once a day because I wanted to hear it.

-You know, on and on.
+And I didn't go on and on.

-That's not why I got that's not why I got fired.
+That's not why I got, that's not why I got fired.

-The program directors bring you in and tell you what you did wrong and sometimes what you did good and so forth.
+And I got called in by this guy for a coaching session one morning, and he just started, and I hated those anyway, these coaching sessions that program directors bring you in and tell you where you did wrong and sometimes what you did good and so forth.

-It's just it's just just be as no, no, no, back then you didn't refuse to leave.
+Just be as no, no, no, back then you didn't refuse to leave.

 I couldn't put up with it anymore.

-And I finally just called him on.
+And I finally called him on it.

-I can't, I can't Handle it.
+I can't handle it.

-You make yourself out to be.
+You're not the big shot you make yourself out to be.

 And I went home.